Research Director, CIFAR Canada AI Chair, and Founding Faculty, Vector Institute

 Complexity of Inference in Latent Dirichlet Allocation

-David Sontag and Daniel Roy
+David Sontag and

 Adv.
 Neural Information Processing Systems 24 (NIPS), 2011.